dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 507. Perfect Number.md

 We define the Perfect Number is a **positive** integer that is equal to the sum of all its **positive** divisors except itself.

-Now, given an integer n, write a function that returns true when it is a perfect number and false when it is not.
+Now, given an integer `n`, write a function that returns `true` when it is a perfect number and `false` when it is not.

 **Example:**
 ```